Huʻeaʻo Student Experiences at NHLC

 Yes, NHLC frequently hosts students during the school year completing externships, required volunteer service hours for graduation, or participating in special service projects, e.g., spring break service experiences.
 Contact us to discuss options for in-school year experiences at NHLC.

-Most students have at least 1 year of law school experience behind them when they come to NHLC, and they complete legal assignments appropriate for their readiness.
-Student assignments are kept in a database.
+Most law student summer interns have at least 1 year of law school experience behind them when they come to NHLC, and they complete legal assignments appropriate for their readiness.
+Student assignments for both law and undergraduate interns are kept in a database.
 Though urgent assignments are sometimes offered to students in person, individually or in meetings, most assignments are put into the database and students are provided the opportunity to select their projects based on their capacity and interest.
 All assignments are completed under the supervision of a staff attorney.
 Assignments vary widely from traditional research and writing, opportunities to shadow and assist with client engagement and case proceedings, and opportunities to develop and implement firm policies and processes, as examples.

 An important part of NHLC’s summer program is also the opportunity for students to participate in traditional and cultural practices.
 Those experiences can vary from workshops to learn language, chants, crafts, farming practices, and more.